Battle of Artemivsk

 The Battle of Artemivsk was a 2014 battle fought in the city of Artemivsk (historically and since 2016 known as Bakhmut) during the war in Donbas in eastern Ukraine as part of the wider Russo-Ukrainian War.
-It involved armed confrontation between the Special Operations Forces of Ukraine and pro-Russian militias representing the Donetsk People’s Republic.
+It involved armed confrontation between the Special Operations Forces of Ukraine and the National Guard of Ukraine against pro-Russian militias fighting for the Donetsk People’s Republic.

 Background

 In the aftermath of Euromaidan, from March to May 2014, pro-Russian unrest occurred in many cities of the eastern, central, and southern regions Ukraine.
 The demonstrations were encouraged by the Russian annexation of Crimea.
-The protests, known as the “Russian Spring” in Russia, took place under Russian flags and with pro-Russian slogans, and put forward a wide range of demands in reaction to the pro-European outlook of the new Ukrainian government – from the federalization of Ukraine to calls for the division of the territory of Ukraine and for annexation by Russia, in a similar fashion to that of Crimea.
+The protests, known as the "Russian Spring" in Russia, took place under Russian flags and with pro-Russian slogans, and put forward a wide range of demands in reaction to the pro-European outlook of the new Ukrainian government – from the federalization of Ukraine to calls for the division of the territory of Ukraine and for annexation by Russia, in a similar fashion to that of Crimea.

 Pro-Russian protests

-On March 1, 2014, the first pro-Russian rally took place in the city.
+On 1 March 2014, the first pro-Russian rally took place in the city.
 The organizers of the rally sounded openly separatist calls for unification with Russia and demanded a referendum be held.
 On the same day, the Russian flag was raised over the city council building.

 Similar rallies continued until the second half of April 2014.
 The pro-Russian rhetoric and slogans did not change, but the number of participants in the demonstrations gradually became fewer and fewer.
-On April 13, 2014, the Ukrainian authorities launched an "anti-terrorist operation" to restore control over the Donetsk region and the city of Artemivsk (Kypuche since 2016) in particular.
+On 13 April 2014, the Ukrainian authorities launched an "anti-terrorist operation" to restore control over the Donetsk region, including the city of Artemivsk.

 Ukrainian authorities organised the removal of weapons from military warehouses in early March 2014 to prevent armed conflict in the area.

 Timeline

 April

-On April 7, Ukrainian symbols were removed from the building of the Artemiv City Council.
+On 7 April, Ukrainian symbols were removed from the Artemivsk City Council building.

-On April 12, the authorities of the Donetsk People's Republic in Artemivsk were declared separatists by the Ukrainian government.
+On 12 April, the authorities of the Donetsk People's Republic in Artemivsk were declared separatists by the Ukrainian government.
 The pro-Russian authorities in Donetsk Oblast anticipated a repetition of the annexation of Crimea, although this did not come.

-On April 19, the forces of the 3rd Special Purpose Regiment reinforced the garrison of the small arms storage arsenal in the village of Paraskoviivka.
+On 19 April, the forces of the 3rd Special Purpose Regiment reinforced the garrison of the small arms storage arsenal in the village of Paraskoviivka.

-Oleksandr Trepak, together with several reconnaissance groups, went to the Artemvisk area.
+Oleksandr Trepak, together with several reconnaissance groups, went to the Artemivsk area.
 Together with Special Purpose Units of the Military Law Enforcement Service, Kirovohrad (now Kropvynytskyi) residents guarded the Center for Armored Weapons Provision, located in Artemvisk (1282nd Center for providing armored weapons and equipment – Unit A2730) and the base for storing small arms in the village of Paraskoviivka (Unit A-4176).

-On April 24, the first assault by separatists on the military unit located in Artemivsk took place, although this was unsuccessful.
+On 24 April, the first assault by separatists on the military unit located in Artemivsk took place, although this was unsuccessful.

 May

-On May 25, separatists succeeded in disrupting the holding of the 2014 Ukrainian presidential election in the city.
+On 25 May, separatists succeeded in disrupting the holding of the 2014 Ukrainian presidential election in the city.